 Export Format Configuration¶

-- The available export formats, among: CSV, HTML, Excel and Tableau.
+- The available export formats, among: CSV, HTML, Excel and Tableau (the section below explains how to enable the exports to Tableau).
 All enabled by default.

 - The maximum number of rows using each of the available formats.